 - Add eggs, one at a time.
 Then add in vanilla extract and mix thoroughly.

-- In a second medium to large bowl whisk flour, graham cracker (if using), baking soda, baking powder, and salt.
+- In a second medium to large bowl whisk flour, baking soda, baking powder, and salt.

 - Slowly add the dry ingredients into the wet ingredients with the mixer turned onto low/medium speed.